 - Any client connected through ClearPass Policy Manager and authenticated through OAW-IAP remains authenticated with the OAW-IAP even if the client is removed from the ClearPass Policy Manager server during the ClearPass Policy Manager downtime. - Do not make any changes to the authentication survivability cache timeout duration when the authentication server is down. - For EAP-PEAP authentication, ensure that the ClearPass Policy Manager 6.0.2 or later version is used for authentication.
 For EAP-TLS authentication, any external or third-party server can be used. - For EAP-TLS authentication, ensure that the server and CA certificates from the authentication servers are uploaded on the OAW-IAP.
-For more information, see Uploading Certificates on page 183.
+For more information, see Uploading Certificates on page 168. - Authentication cache will be lost if the OAW-IAP on which the user credentials are cached, is rebooted.